Rent assistance in New Haven County.

 Basic needs can also be referred too.
 This means that in addition for information on rent or deposit programs, the volunteers may refer clients to furniture programs, household products for an apartment, and much more.
 They also provide information on job placement/self-suffciency.
 Address is 205 Whitney Avenue, Suite 106, New Haven, CT, 06510, or for referrals, dial 203-654-9512.

 Referrals from United Way New Haven 211 lined can also be helpful in New Haven County.
-There are eviction prevention programs, grants, counseling, and more for families that are at imminent risk of homelessness, or who are currently homeless today.
+There are eviction prevention programs, grants, counseling, and more for families that are at imminent risk of homelessness.
+Rapid rehousing is for people who are currently homeless today in New Haven County.
 Each agency in the region has a variety of housing programs.